kamalyusuf/itty-time/README.md

 ## Features

 - Tiny.
-The entire library is ~390 bytes, or take only what you need.
+The entire library is ~390 bytes, and fully tree-shakeable.
 - Convert string durations to ms/seconds.
 - Convert ms to human-readable string durations.
 - Add durations to dates.